-Saint Paul’s House of Formation (SPHF) equips missional leaders with a solid-grounding in scripture, theology, liturgy and sacramental life.
-The holistic approach is tailored to those committed to raising up and growing new congregations and integrating them into the faith, life, and worship of the historic Church in the context of the Anglican Communion.
+Saint Paul’s House of Formation (SPHF) equips missional leaders with a solid-grounding in scripture, theology, liturgy, and patristics.
+This holistic approach is tailored to those committed to raising up and growing new congregations and integrating them into the faith, life, and worship of the historic church in the context of the Anglican Communion.

 TRAINING FOR YOUR MIND

 Scripture, Theology, Liturgy, & Patristics—for leaders on mission.

 Saint Paul’s House of Formation was designed by the Greenhouse Movement to equip Christian leaders actively serving the church in whatever way God has called them.
 Whether you’re lay or ordained, employed or volunteering, or still discerning where you fit best, all are welcome.

 It’s true that a classroom style training like that provided through St Paul’s is not the complete Greenhouse training philosophy: we also strongly value growth via relational apprenticeship, hands on experience, and listening prayer.
 But we all long for God’s praise of Job to be true of us also, that he “has spoken rightly about me.”
 (Job 42:7) And St. Paul’s was intentionally crafted to help you do just that.
 It contains some of the most in-depth teaching you’ll find anywhere, and covers the full orb of Christian thought, while still remaining accessible and realistic for everyone.

 Many St. Paul’s students are either connected to Greenhouse as mission staff, are members of the Diocese of the Upper Midwest, or are seeking connection with regional Greenhouse mobilizers nationally or globally.
 But every semester we receive more students from other contexts as well.
 No matter how you found us, we would love to hear from you, and help you discern if St. Paul’s is right for you.